 \section{Experimental Results}

-The experimental results have been carried out using the \emph{Deep Fuzzy Logic} (DFL) software framework\footnote{\url{ http://sailab.diism.unisi.it/deep-logic-framework/}} which allows to express a learning task as a set of FOL formulas.
-The formulas are compiled into a learning task using the theory of generators described in the previous section.
-The learning task is then cast into an optimization problem like shown in Section~\ref{sec:example} and, finally, is solved via tensor propagation within the TensorFlow (TF) environment\footnote{\url{https://www.tensorflow.org/}}~\citep{abadi2016tensorflow}.
-In the following of the section, it is assumed that each FOL constant corresponds to a tensor storing its feature representation.
-DFL functions and predicates correspond to a TF computational graph.
-If the graph does not contain any parameter, it is said to be \textit{given}, otherwise the function/predicate is said to be \textit{learnable}, and the parameters will be optimized to maximize the constraints satisfaction.
-Please note that any learner expressed as a TF computational graph can be transparently integrated into DFL.
+The experimental results have been carried out using the \emph{Deep Fuzzy Logic} (DFL) software\footnote{\url{ http://sailab.diism.unisi.it/deep-logic-framework/}} \ar{which allows us to inject prior knowledge in form of a set of FOL formulas into a machine learning task.
+The formulas are compiled into differentiable constraints using the theory of generators as described in the previous sections.
+The learning task is then cast into an optimization problem like shown in Section~\ref{sec:example} and, finally, optimized using the} TensorFlow (TF) environment\footnote{\url{https://www.tensorflow.org/}}~\cite{abadi2016tensorflow}. \ar{In the following section}, it is assumed that each FOL constant corresponds to a tensor storing its feature representation. \ar{Predicates are mapped to generic functions in the TF computational graph.
+If the function does not contain any learnable parameter in the graph, it is said to be \textit{given}, otherwise the function/predicate is said to be \textit{learnable}, and its} parameters will be optimized to maximize the constraints satisfaction.
+Please note that any learner expressed as a TF computational graph can be transparently \ar{incorporated into DFL}.